Data-Science-Projects-Code/Hemolytics/README.md

 ![schema](docs/CrimsonCache_schema_2.png)

 I don't see how that won't change.
 First, it doesn't capture elements of what I want to do.
+I would think (and I could be wrong here) this would be better done as a snowflake schemas for the distribution system and donation systems with perhaps some separate star schemas for things like employees, doctors, etc. The long pole in tent is that I know each of the different blood products has a different shelf life.
 So, if this just a synthetic dataset, why make something I'm not going to keep?

 Basically, it comes down to:
 1. I got an initial schema from a [research paper](https://github.com/hrokr/CrimsonCache?tab=readme-ov-file#about-the-schema).